Azure-Samples/cognitive-services-speech-sdk/quickstart/speech-translation/csharp-dotnet-windows/README.md

     For example, replace with `westus` if you are using the 30-day free trial subscription.
 Make sure the region in your Azure resource matches the region you put into the sample, otherwise you'll get a 401 unauthorized access error.
 * Set the active solution configuration and platform to the desired values under **Build** \> **Configuration Manager**:
   * On a 64-bit Windows installation, choose `x64` as active solution platform.
+  * On a 32-bit Windows installation, choose `x86` as active solution platform.
 * Press Ctrl+Shift+B, or select **Build** \> **Build Solution**.

 ## Run the sample